 have full control and lawmaking powers, including surface and sub-surface rights.
 Nothing will happen on those lands without our full consent.

-We are negotiating shared decision-making over the use of land resources, including revenue-sharing, outside of Treaty Settlement Lands (TSL) and within S’ólh Téméxw.
+We are negotiating shared decision-making over the use of land resources, including revenue-sharing, outside of Treaty Lands (TL) and within S’ólh Téméxw.
 We are working to establish protection for our sacred sites.

 We will manage forest resources, forest and range practices, as well as the manufacturing and exporting of timber resources harvested on our TSL.
 We will still be able to hold our forestry licenses off our lands.

 The right to harvest wildlife, including migratory birds, for domestic and cultural purposes will not change.
 We will have law-making powers over our harvesting practices.
-Wildlife harvesting, as a guaranteed right of First Nations, is respected on and off TSL.
-Off TSL, we will be included in conservation, regional management, guiding, and information sharing that further protect our rights in our territory.
+Wildlife harvesting, as a guaranteed right of First Nations, is respected on and off TL.
+Off TL, we will be included in conservation, regional management, guiding, and information sharing that further protect our rights in our territory.

 We will protect our right to hunt and transport game from outside of S’ólh Téméxw.